 Marc has a Master of Laws (LL.M.) in Dispute Resolution from Osgoode Hall Law School, where he focused his studies on procedural fairness, access to justice and online dispute resolution.
-Marc is widely regarded as a nation-wide leader and expert in online dispute resolution.
+Marc has been recognized as a national leader and expert in online dispute resolution.

 Marc actively writes about conflict management and has been widely published, including in several peer-reviewed academic publications.
 He has spoken from coast-to-coast across the country and in the United States, at an array of courses, conferences and interactve workshops.
 Marc has delivered keynote addresses in conferences presented in Regina, Saskatchewan and at International Mediation Awareness Week.

-Marc is Dispute Resolution Faculty of Osgoode Hall Law School's prestigious LL.M. program and lectures at York University, Queen's University, the University of Regina and the University of Calgary's Faculty of Law.
+Marc is Dispute Resolution Faculty of Osgoode Hall Law School's prestigious LL.M. program and lectures at York University, Queen's University, the University of Saskatchewan and the University of Calgary's Faculty of Law.
+He is a Curriculm Developer and Instructor for the Certificate in Dispute Resolution Program, offered by York University's School of Continuing Studies.

 Marc earned an Executive Certificate in Conflict Management from the University of Windsor Faculty of Law, an E-Commerce Certificate from New York University and an Honours Bachelor of Arts at the University of Toronto (Trinity College).